1886 Rotterdam II later Edam III

 The ss Rotterdam (II) seen here at the New York pilot station of Sandy Hook.

-This is a newspaper listing with all the first class passengers on board during the Maiden voyage.
+This is a Dutch newspaper cutting, listing all the first class passengers on board during the Maiden voyage.

 On 26 Dec.
-1887 the ship hits the newspapers when about 30 emigrants from Assyria were refused landing as they were into a poor condition and without any financial means.
+1887 the ship hits the newspapers in New York, when about 30 emigrants from Assyria (now Lebanon and Syria) were refused landing as they were into a too poor condition and without any financial means.
 It is unknown what their eventual fate was.

 She remained on the Rotterdam service until December 1889.
 Voyage 28 (departure from Rotterdam on 28 December 1889 ended on 31 January 1890 in Amsterdam.